shishir-a412ed/Docker-Migrate/README.md

 ## how to use docker-migrate

-`docker-migrate -h|--help` should display the help menu.
+`./docker-migrate.py -h|--help` should display the help menu.

 docker-migrate has two commands: